Make your University life a breeze in the Windy City!

 10. Luis Gutiérrez (Graduated in 1977) - Studied language at UIC before becoming a U.S. representative known for his work on immigration reform.

-Although there are accommodations for students at the UIC, UIC students prefer to live off campus because it gives them more freedom and flexibility.
+Although there are apartments for students at the UIC, UIC students prefer to live off campus because it gives them more freedom and flexibility.
 Numerous neighborhoods surrounding UIC provide convenient and comfortable living options, whether you're searching for a shared space with roommates or a contemporary apartment close to campus.

 Modern apartments with facilities like study lounges, fitness centers, and convenient access to campus are available in well-known student housing communities close to the UIC.
 Amber provides a range of accommodations that are suited to various needs and preferences for students looking for safe and reasonably priced off-campus housing close to UIC.
 The best options for off-campus housing close to UIC are listed here!